chouchiate/learning-notes-md/git/[Git] General Notes.md

 ## If No Conflict
 $ git push -u origin <branch_name>

+## List the stashes:
+git stash list
+## Show the files in the most recent stash:
+git stash show
+## Show the changes of the most recent stash:
+git stash show -p
+## Show the changes of the named stash:
+git stash show -p stash@{1}

 ## If Conflict
 $ git status
 ### Fix Conflict and update